 For people born as males, surgery can involve removing the penis and testicles, and sometimes the prostate gland.
 Tissue from the penis is used to make a vagina and clitoris, which will have sensation.
 The lips around the vagina (the labia) can be constructed from tissue from the scrotum.
 The tube that takes urine out of the body, the urethra, is shortened.
 After surgery, the person uses a vaginal dilator to keep their vagina open.

 For people born as females, surgery may involve removing the breasts (mastectomy), ovaries and uterus (hysterectomy).
-The vagina is closed and a penis and scrotum are made from other tissue — for example, from the arm or the inside of the wall of the tummy.
+The vagina is closed and a penis and scrotum are made from other tissue — for example, from the arm, thigh, back or the inside of the wall of the tummy.
 Sometimes a penis is made from the clitoris, which has previously been enlarged by using hormone therapy.

 The urethra is lengthened so that the person can use the toilet standing up.
 Sometimes a penile implant, a firm rod or inflatable device, is placed inside the penis to make it possible to get an erection.